RussBerg/pyStxm3/README.md

 This software is completely dependant on Epics for providing the connection to all positioners and counters as well as the engine for doing scans.
 When the software is started a connection is made to all configured devices and therefore the Epics side of the software must be running before attempting to start pyStxm.

-At the time of authorship this repo is currently only available within the CLS.

 ### Prerequisites

 The pyStxm software is dependent on the following python modules (note that their individual dependencies are not listed):